JohnSnowLabs/spark-nlp/README.md

 Output: ['Mona Lisa', 'Leonardo', 'Louvre', 'Paris']
 ```

-For more examples you can visit our dedicated [repository](https://github.com/JohnSnowLabs/spark-nlp-workshop) to showcase all Spark NLP use cases!
+For more examples, you can visit our dedicated [repository](https://github.com/JohnSnowLabs/spark-nlp-workshop) to showcase all Spark NLP use cases!

 ## Apache Spark Support